GSA/openacr-website/_pages/accessibility-expert.md

 ## Agency or Contractor

-There are many digital agencices that develop VPATs and can also develop OpenACR reports.
+There are many digital agencices that develop VPAT® reports and can also develop OpenACR reports.
 There is no need to use the [OpenACR Editor](https://gsa.github.io/openacr-editor/) however, valid OpenACRs must validate against the schema as decribed in the [technical documentation](https://github.com/GSA/openacr/tree/main/docs).